mdesilva/social-network/README.md

 Along the journey of building this app, I learned many things and absorbed much of full-stack development's best practices, which will be outlined in a later blog post.

 This app(v1.0) currently features the ability to:

--sign in securely and store the user's session in a cookie /n -request and cancel friend requests /n
+- sign in securely and store the user's session in a cookie \n
+- request and cancel friend requests /n
--confirm friend requests and become friends with other users -create posts
+- confirm friend requests and become friends with other users
+- create posts
--like and comment on posts
+- like and comment on posts
--present a dynamic feed to the user showcasing only the posts of the users they follow -present notifications to the user on a timely basis
+- present a dynamic feed to the user showcasing only the posts of the users they follow
+- present notifications to the user on a timely basis

 More improvements are coming along the way !